 Sutherland, W.J.
 "Ecological Census Techniques: A Handbook"

-An understanding of - and ability to apply - the principles underlying good survey design and analysis
+8.1 Demonstrate an understanding of, and ability to apply, the principles underlying good survey design and analysis in biodiversity assessment.

-A practical knowledge of the principle survey methods required for assessing populations of several taxa
+8.2 Demonstrate a practical knowledge of principle survey methods required for assessing populations and/or diversity of several taxa.